Mooka Line

 The Mooka Line (真岡線, Mo-oka-sen) is a Japanese railway line connecting Shimodate Station, in Chikusei, Ibaraki and Motegi Station in Motegi, Tochigi.
 It is the only railway line operated by the Mooka Railway (真岡鐵道, Mooka Tetsudō).
-The third sector company took over the former JR East line in 1988.
-In addition to regular diesel local trains, the line also operates the SL Mooka steam service for tourists using C11 and C12 class steam locomotives.
+The third-sector company took over the former JR East line in 1988.
+In addition to regular diesel local trains, the line also operates the SL Mooka steam service for tourists using a C12 class steam locomotive.

+The railway and its operating company are also spelled Moka Line and Moka Railway, respectively.